Detroit Lions player has doubled his money in 8 years by investing 70% of his NFL salary

 “And you’re sitting there like, ‘Man, I’m living off this much money every month, and this cat spending this much money every day.'”

-For the first three years of his career, Quin lived on $6,000 a month, and he invested the rest of his salary in well-known, publicly traded companies.
+For the first three years of his career, Quin lived on $6,000 a month, and invested the remaining money in well-known, publicly traded companies.
 His teammates called him cheap, but he stuck with his plan.

 When he signed his contract with Detroit in 2013, he did not go out and spend wildly; he did not even buy a new car (he continues to drive his 2009 Yukon Denali).
 Instead, he diversified his portfolio and began taking more investment risks.

-He wouldn’t share his full portfolio with ESPN, but some investments listed were Health Warrior, which makes food out of chia; pawTree, a pet nutrition company; and PeerWell, whose PreHab mobile app helps patients prepare both physically and mentally for surgery to recover faster.
+He wouldn’t share with ESPN his full portfolio, but some investments listed were Health Warrior, which makes food out of chia; pawTree, a pet nutrition company; and PeerWell, an app that helps people do “pre-hab” prior to joint replacement surgery in order to help their recovery.

 In some ways, Quin is using his football skills as an approach to his business.
-Said Manish Shah, the cofounder of PeerWell:
+Said Manish Shaw, the co-founder of PeerWell:

 “I think Glover is taking his on-the-field thinking and applying it to what he does off the field.
 Like anticipating how a market will develop, it’s very similar to how a play develops on the field.
 It may not happen as fast, but having the skill set to see it happening in real-time is valuable.”